Lincoln-Environmental/komanawa-nz-depth-to-water/docs_build/tables/full_dataset_summary.rst

 .. table Overview of the dataset generated from PycharmProjects/komanawa-nz-depth-to-water/build_dataset/update_technial_note/data_stats.py :

-.. rubric:: Overview of the dataset
+.. rubric:: Table 2 Overview of the dataset

 ==================================  ==========
 Metric                              Value